 Another thing to make sure of is that your batteries are in good health.
 There are numerous instances where weaker batteries might make other parts of the remote work but the volume button doesn’t.
 There is only one way to confirm and that is to replace the pair with a pack of new ones.

 After changing your battery, restart your TV and check if the issue is resolved.

 Another quick thing to check is whether you have permission to control the TV volume.
 This is specific to some TV models where you have to explicitly grant permission to control the TV volume.

 - Now, if your model has the option to enable volume buttons to work for the TV.

 - If it has, enable it, restart the system and see if this solves the problem.

 7. Making sure CEC is Enabled

 CEC (Consumer Electronics Control) is a mechanism in TV systems that has the option to block any commands from third-party electronics to change the current state of the TV.

-In simpler words, Roku is considered as a consumer electronic device plugged into the TV.
-If your TV has an option that restricts the consumer electronic to changing its state (like the volume), the TV will not be responsive to your commands.
+In simpler words, Roku is considered a consumer electronic device plugged into the TV.
+If your TV has an option that restricts the consumer electronics from changing its state (like the volume), the TV will not be responsive to your commands.

 Here, is a Roku Support Article explaining more about CECs and how to enable them.